 Director: STEPHANIE BENEDICT is the Manager, Business Services at Coastal Community Credit Union.
 Stephanie has spent two decades in the financial industry in a variety of roles, and now focuses her passion of helping societies and business owners succeed by helping them with their cash management needs.
 Outside of work, Stephanie is passionate about teaching financial literacy to others.
 She is a certified Each One Teach One Coach and trainer as well as a Power Play Young Entrepreneurs trainer.
 She is active in the Arthritis Society and has chaired the Walk for Arthritis for the last two years.

-Director: GLENYS CAVERS is the Director of Volunteers and Seniors’ Services at Beacon Community Services.
+On Leave as a Director: GLENYS CAVERS is the Director of Volunteers and Seniors’ Services at Beacon Community Services.
 Glenys has served on Beacon Community Services’ senior management leadership team since 2006, overseeing their 7 volunteer-run thrift shops and the SHOAL Community Centre.
 SHOAL Centre serves over 1,000 members who participate in drop-in programs and events, and also operates a commercial kitchen and public dining room.
 Additionally, the Centre houses Beacon’s Volunteer Services program, Youth Employment Program and Better at Home Program.
 Glenys holds a Bachelor of Physical Education degree from McMaster University and spent over 20 years as a professional swim coach in Ontario prior to moving to Victoria in 2001.
 She is currently on the Leadership Council for UWLM Healthy Aging, UVic Coop Employer Advisory Committee, and the Southern Vancouver Island and Southern Gulf Islands Seniors Planning Table.